hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/09_knitr_rmarkdown.md

 > #### Working directory behavior
 >
 > knitr redefines the working directory of an RMarkdown file in a manner that can be confusing.
 If you're working in RStudio with an RMarkdown file that is not at the same location as the current R working directory (`getwd()`), you can run into problems with broken file paths.
-Suppose you have RStudio open without a project loaded.
-My working directory is set to `~/Users/mike`.
-Now, if I load an RMarkdown file from my desktop at `~/Users/mike/Desktop`, knitr will set the working directory within chunks to be relative to my desktop.
+Suppose you have RStudio open without a project loaded, the working directory is usually set to your home directory.
+Now, if you load an RMarkdown file from the desktop at `~/Users/myserame/Desktop`, knitr will set the working directory within chunks to be relative to the desktop.
 We advise against coding paths in a script to only work with knitr and not base R.
 >
 > A simple way to resolve this issue is by creating an R project for the analysis, and saving all RMarkdown files at the top level, to avoid running into unexpected problems related to this behavior.